-8. Select the one white and one blue cloud together, then click “Attach” on the bottom right side of the screen.
+8. Select one white and one blue cloud together, then click “Attach” on the bottom right side of the screen.
 Now you can drag the pair of clouds together.
 Repeat for the other pair of clouds.
 (Before you cut out your design, you will need to select the blue/white cloud pair and then “Detach” them.
 Otherwise, it will print both clouds on your computer printer using blue ink as opposed to making the blue cloud a separate layer of cardstock.)

 9. Get the free pennant image from Design Space.
 On the left side of the screen, click “Images.”
 Then search for “pennant.”
 On the left side, click the plus sign next to “Ownership.”
 Then choose “Free.”
 Click the pennant with the slits in the top two corners.
 These slits will help you place the holes that will be used to thread the twine through later.
 Click “Insert Image.”
 Resize the pennant to the desired size.
 I used 0.983″W by 1.369″L. Depending on how long the baby’s name is, you can size the pennants accordingly.
-Change the color of the pennant by clicking the color square next to Linetype in the toolbar.
+Change the color of the pennant by clicking the color square below Operation in the toolbar.

 (Tip: If you want it to match one of the layers of the mandala, choose one of the colors that is already in your design.
 That way, your Cricut will cut it from the same sheet of cardstock.)

 10. To cut holes in the top of each pennant, choose “Shapes” on the far left, then select the circle.
 Shrink the circle down so that it just covers the slit.
 Then right-click it to duplicate it, and place it over the other slit.